-Many people don’t track what they eat.
-They probably know that overeating is unhealthy, but they don’t understand how much food to eat or how to track their food intake.
+A lot of people don’t keep tabs on what they eat.
+They might know that eating too much is bad for them, but they’re not sure how much to eat or how to track their food intake.

-With so much going on in our lives, it’s also very easy to eat mindlessly, without realizing the effect it has on our bodies.
+With so much going on in our lives, it’s easy to eat without really paying attention to how it affects our bodies.

-Now, there are various ways to track your food intake.
-You may have heard of portion control or calorie counting.
+Now, there are different ways to track your food intake.
+You’ve probably heard of portion control or counting calories.
 The question is, what’s the best way to track your food intake?

-In the video that we are about to show you, Registered Dietitian and Certified Strength and Conditioning Specialist Brian St. Pierre from Precision Nutrition gives a concise explanation of the best way to track your food intake.
+In the video we’re about to show you, Registered Dietitian and Certified Strength and Conditioning Specialist Brian St. Pierre from Precision Nutrition provides a clear explanation of the best way to track your food intake.

 According to Brian, the best way to track your food intake depends on your goals, needs, and life situations.
-This educative video runs for about 10 minutes, so it won’t take much of your time to watch it.
+This informative video lasts around 10 minutes, so it won’t take up too much of your time.

 7 Ways to Track Your Food Intake

 In the first 6 minutes of this video, Brian explains the different ways of tracking food intake, how they all fit on the spectrum from least precise to most precise, and how each one has a cost-benefit ratio.

 The least precise method on the spectrum is mindless eating.
 Well, it’s not really a method to track your food intake because there’s no tracking involved.

 Mindless eating means eating whatever you want without keeping track or being aware of your food intake.
 It hardly requires any effort, but it has the lowest level of precision and no health benefit.